helstab/GGLREM/README.md

 ![gglrem_thumb](https://user-images.githubusercontent.com/29985018/44356381-0e653a00-a464-11e8-91fb-788c0ebc08dd.png)

 ## Version 2.1 Updates!!
--The Step 6 should now work without issue.
+- The Step 6 should now work without issue.
--The tool will generate volumes for each Cut/Fill polygon with a unique ID.
+- The tool will generate volumes for each Cut/Fill polygon with a unique ID.
--User should be able to use any polygon feature class or shapefile, not just product from Step 5.
+- User should be able to use any polygon feature class or shapefile, not just product from Step 5.

 ## Getting Started:

 - Should run on ArcGIS 10.x ; built on Python 2.7
 - Will not run in ArcGIS Pro ; built on Python 3.x
 - Download the toolbox zip and unzip contents to your project folder.
 - Version 2.0 adds Steps 5 & 6 as an experimental Cut/Fill volume calculator.
-It is likely buggy.
 - The rest of this README has not been updated since the release of Version 2.0.